cyberbotics/webots-doc/guide/how-to.md

 **Keywords**: Pedal racer, apply a force

 ![pedal_racer.png](images/pedal_racer.png) This example shows the mouse interaction with a complex model.
-You can apply a force to the pedals using `Alt + mouse left clic.`.
+You can apply a force to the pedals using `Alt + mouse left click.`.

 ### physics.wbt